 Central Government funding provides the Commissioner with approximately 70% of the funding required to police Nottinghamshire.
-The remainder is met from local council tax payers.
+The remainder is met from local council tax pavers.

-The amount of Government grant is reducing each year at the same rate at which the council tax grows.
+Nottinghamshire is a diverse County.
+It has a The amount of Government grant is reducing each year at the same rate at which the council tax grows.
 This cash neutral position means that savings have to be found to finance the increasing costs that are incurred.